hesamafshar/StockSentimentAnalysis/README.md

 The scraped articles were cleaned and formatted into CSV files using Python scripts (see `Extact News.ipynb` and `Data_Wrangling.ipynb`).

+The sentiment for each article was evaluated using a fine-tuned BERT model provided by [this GitHub repository](https://github.com/marzinouri/persian-sentiment-analysis/blob/main/downsampled-minimalReportIncluded.ipynb).
+This project uses the model for inference only and does not retrain or modify it.

 ### 📈 Stock Price Data

 Stock data was retrieved from publicly available sources (such as Codal.ir or TSETMC.com) and stored in CSV format.
 In this version of the dataset, only the **Foolad (فولاد مبارکه)** stock price is included (`Foolad_stock.csv`), which contains: